- Premium tickets: Don’t bring us your poor

 Remember when the actor from Hamilton spotted Mike Pence, vice president-elect at the time, and gave him a dressing-down for attending the show?
 He pointed to the cast’s diversity and asked Pence to “work on behalf of all of us” – he meant the American people, I think, not the cast.
 That’s from a member of the show that pioneered the $998 price tag, ensuring that his audiences are going to be overwhelmingly rich and white.
 He’s complaining on behalf of a poor that he will never have to deign to perform for.
 Hip-hop history?
 Too good for you, you poor black/Hispanic/white-trash people.

 What’s good for the producers of Dolly and Hamilton may ultimately not be good for Broadway.
 As premium prices become the norm, don’t think it will go unnoticed by actors, stagehands, theater owners and the rest, all of whom will want their share.
-The standard ticket price is presumably calculated in the first place so that the producers and investors can cover their costs and make their money back in a reasonable time (though I’ve always suspected that the standard used in the business model is actually the half-price day seats).
+The standard ticket price is presumably calculated in the first place so that the producers and investors can cover their costs and make their money back in a reasonable time.
 The higher theoretical potential from premium tickets will raise the costs for all producers, meaning standard prices will have to be that much higher to make up for it.
 That’s okay if you have a Harry Potter or Frozen, or you’ve hired Nathan Lane for The Producers 2 or Lady Gaga for Mame or Hugh Jackman for [you name it].
 But its effects on more ambitious fare, especially plays, remain to be seen.
 That is, the phenomenon could change the very nature of what we see on Broadway.
 (It should be noted that Broadway has a number of interesting plays due to open in the coming months, albeit mainly revivals or imports of British hits.
 So I hope I’m wrong about all this.)

 It will also serve to keep theater out of reach for a certain segment of society, who are already woefully underrepresented on Broadway and will eventually give up on it entirely.
 Yes, there are cheap seats available, but basically you’re a second-rate citizen in Luggage Class versus the lucky rich in First Class.
 You’re not standing in the same line and can never get the luxury seats designated for your betters.
 So much for theater as a communal experience.